k-rezahanjani/crypto/README.md

 # About Project

-This sample is built for buy token and check the Crypto's price, and able to search them.
+This sample is built for buy token and show crypto prices in real time with search capability.
 Moreover, this sample made with HTML, CSS, React JS, JavaScript and Bootstrap.

 ## How to run